shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Decide whether to start calculations from the beginning or the end based on the problem
   - (e.g., prefix sums start from the beginning, finding max to the right benefits from starting at the end).
 - Changing Ascending to Descending may simplify a solution as well
 - If you have an order or if you have a range, just use it to iterate in a sorted order.
-No need to .sort???
+No need to .sort().
 - Need a deep copy for 2D lists. can't use slicing or .copy().
 - Often O(n^2) array based solutions have some duplicated work being done.
   - Try caching